-Today's teens will die younger of heart diseaseNovember 16th, 2011 in Health /
+Today's teens will die younger of heart diseaseNovember 16, 2011 in Medicine & Health / Health

 A new study that takes a complete snapshot of adolescent cardiovascular health in the United States reveals a dismal picture of teens who are likely to die of heart disease at a younger age than adults do today, reports Northwestern Medicine research.